rilleralle/k8s-test-microservice/README.md

 # What can I do with it?
 Kubernetes is a great tool for container orchestration and it is very popular.
-However, I realized that a lot of people do not really understand how powerful a microservice architecture can be in real live, even for tech people.
+However, I realized that a lot of people do not really understand how powerful a microservice architecture can be in real life, even for tech people.
 You can use this service for demonstration purposes.

 ## Show scaling
 As you know, you can create multiple pods that can be accessed via one service.
-Deploy `k8s-test-microservice` and access the service and you will see that the response was send by different pods because you can see the hostname of the answering pod.
+Deploy `k8s-test-microservice` and access the service and you will see that the response was sent by different pods because you can see the hostname of the answering pod.

-## Show self healing
+## Show self-healing
 As you know, Kubernetes can check the status of a pod via accessing the endpoint `/liveness`.
 If the HTTP response code is 200 everything is fine.
 But if the response is 400 Kubernetes will restart the pod.
-By default the HTTP code for endpoint `/liveness` is 200.
+By default, the HTTP code for endpoint `/liveness` is 200.
 You can change the code by calling endpoint `/liveness/400` for example.
 From now on the HTTP status will be 400.